Moroccan Roll

-Moroccan Roll is the second studio album by British jazz fusion group Brand X. The title is a pun referring to this being their second album: "more rock and roll", however, Moroccan Roll is not a step toward the rock and roll side of the fusion equation, but rather an experiment with Eastern sounds and softer textures.
+Moroccan Roll is the second studio album by the British jazz fusion group Brand X. The title is a pun referring to this being their second album: "more rock and roll", however, Moroccan Roll is not a step toward the rock and roll side of the fusion equation, but rather an experiment with Eastern sounds and softer textures.
 The album is mostly instrumental.
 "Sun in the Night" contains vocals sung by Brand X drummer Phil Collins in Sanskrit.
 "Disco Suicide" and "Maybe I'll Lend You Mine After All" also contain vocals, although they are wordless.